rexbean/DataStructure-Algorithm/progress.md

 ## 94 - 11/24 - 7 - 4
 - how to create a new linkedList
 - carry must set to 0 after using it;

+## 95 - 12/13 - 1 - 482
+- maybe do the operation to string reverse will be a good result;
+## 96 - 12/13 - 2 - 346
+- sliding window may use queue to be a breakpoint

+## 97 - 12/13 - 3 - 298
+- finding max value in tree must use a datamember to store the maxvalue;